 Bob Bosse, Director of Television has been with SDPB since 1998 and became Director of Television in 2002.
 He oversees the acquisition and scheduling of national programming, as well as the production of local programs.
 Questions about SDPB Television programming or PBS should be directed to Bob.

-Kent Osborne, Director of Education and Online Services became Director in summer 2007.
+Kent Osborne, Director of Digital - Became Director in summer 2007.
 He has been part of SDPB for 34 years.
 Osborne, a South Dakota native, started part time in TV production and broadcast operations in 1982, working as a broadcast technician and moving into television production.
 In 1996, he helped pioneer SDPB's Web site, eventually producing one of the best sites in the country.
 In 2000 Osborne took the South Dakota legislature online, webcasting and archiving nearly 24 hours of audio each legislative day for the last 16 years.
 Osborne was born in Mitchell and attended local schools there.
 He earned a Bachelor of Science in Mass Communications from the University of South Dakota in Vermillion.
 Osborne is active in the community of Vermillion where was an Alderman for 10 years, and served as the President of the Vermillion City Council, and is currently a Trustee of the Fraternal Order of Eagles Aerie #2421 and the Dakota State Aerie.

 SeVern Ashes, Director of Engineering and Operations